Toronto Market Report

 Total Market Overview

 Beginning in March 2022, multiple interest rate hikes resulted in a sharp cooling of the market, with Toronto ending the year with almost 3 months of resale inventory.
 After falling below 2 months during a strong spring market, back-to-back rate hikes in June and July resulted in inventory more than doubling to end 2023.
-Inventory declined for all property types and regions to start the year, however with supply remaining at heightened levels Toronto listings are taking longer to sell.
-Over the last 5 years, Toronto has had an average of 18 days on market, so relatively speaking, this is a slightly more favourable market for buyers than what Torontonians have been used to, notwithstanding the higher costs of homes and associated mortgage interest.
+Inventory declined for all property types and regions to start the year but unexpectedly rose across the board in the second and third quarters, now featuring double the supply recorded over the trailing 5-years.
+Over the last 5 years, Toronto had an average of 18 days on market.
+With more inventory and properties now selling in 27 days on average, markets conditions are becoming more favourable for buyers, notwithstanding the higher costs of homes and associated mortgage interest.

 Around 60% of properties in the Toronto municipality are condominiums, with the remainder being freehold properties such as detached and semi-detached houses.
 Housing mix varies widely depending on location, with over 90% of properties sold in the downtown core being condos.
-Toronto condos are about half the price of their freehold counterparts, with average sale prices in the first quarter of $738K and $1,539K respectively.
+Toronto condos are about half the price of their freehold counterparts, with average sale prices in the third quarter of $726K and $1,550K respectively.

-During the first quarter, both property types are taking longer to sell than they were a year ago, with condos taking 10 days longer to sell than freeholds.
-The condo segment has also seen greater supply available for buyers, close to double the trailing 5-year average.
-Due to higher rates, expensive monthly condo fees are pushing many buyers - and sellers with variable rate mortgages - out of this market.
-Freeholds, on the other hand, saw a slight decline in inventory levels during the first quarter of the year to finish at 2 months of supply.
+Through the third quarter, both property types continue to take longer to sell than a year ago, with condos taking 10 days longer to sell than freeholds.
+The condo segment has also seen greater supply available for buyers, close to double the trailing 5-year average at just under 5 months.
+Higher rates and monthly condo fees are pushing many buyers - and sellers with variable mortgages - out of this market.
+Freehold inventory also increased during the third quarter but remain constrained at just over 2 months of supply.
 With severely limited space available for the development of new freehold properties in the city, low inventory levels for freeholds will continue to be the norm.
-However, freehold supply is still slightly higher than its trailing 5 years on average.
+Freehold supply is still slightly higher than its trailing 5 year average.

 Community Overview